Gacaca court: Successes

 Rwanda's experiment in mass community-based justice has been a mixed success.
 Rwandans are deeply divided on the benefits of Gacaca.
-Rwandan government supporters (including both foreign academics and local Rwandans) claim that it has shed light on what happened in their local communities during the 100 days of genocide in 1994.
-Many Rwandans not aligned with the government say it became a way of disseminating "lies," distorting the history about what happened in 1994.
+Rwandan government supporters (including foreign academics and local Rwandans) claim it has shed light on what happened in their communities during the 100 days of genocide in 1994.
+Many Rwandans critical of the government see it as a means of distorting the events of 1994 and disseminating "lies".
 Scholars have shown that it became a means of silencing alternative narratives amongst the Rwandan population and effectively worked as a form of "show trial".
-Other scholars say it helped some families find murdered relatives’ bodies which they could finally bury with some dignity.
+Other scholars praise it for helping families find the bodies of their lost relatives, which could then be properly buried.
 It has also ensured that tens of thousands of perpetrators were brought to justice.
 Some Rwandans say that it has helped set in motion reconciliation within their communities.
-The majority of praise for Gacaca has come from Rwanda's government and the Rwandan citizens who have direct experience with the system.
-Naturally this is a biased source, however it is important to note that it is those most affected by the Rwandan genocide who are offering praise, citing a sense of closure, acceptance, and forgiveness following Gacaca trials.
+The majority of praise for Gacaca comes from Rwanda's government itself and Rwandans who experienced the system directly.
+Some of the latter, who were among those most affected by the Rwandan genocide, praise the system for providing a sense of closure, acceptance, and forgiveness after each trial concludes.
 The Gacaca trials also served to promote reconciliation by providing a means for victims to learn the truth about the death of their family members and relatives.
-They also gave perpetrators the opportunity to confess their crimes, show remorse and ask for forgiveness in front of their community.
+They also gave perpetrators the opportunity to confess their crimes, show remorse and ask for forgiveness from their community.

-In addition to success on a more personal level, the enormity of the operation speaks measures: More than 12,000 community-based courts tried more than 1.2 million cases throughout the country.